 Most known and popular watch in the world, this Swiss brand is synonymous with investment return.
 A Rolex watch will be the easiest one to loan against or sell, because it is so well known and always in demand.

 Rolex’s success is partly down to its image of success that it has built up over the decades.
 Adding this to the exquisite craftsmanship from design through to creation, it dominates the second-hand watch marketplace.
 Some of the best models to consider are the Rolex Submariner and the Rolex Daytona.
-However, experts suggest any steel sport Rolex would be a great investment.
+However, experts suggest any steel sports Rolex would be a great investment.

 A tradition in itself, these Swiss watches are the crown jewels of many affluent collections.
 Patek Phillip costs more but also retains its value, if not increases.
-Certain rare models can cost as much as a million dollars, but there are plenty in the $5,000 to $10,000 range that can be a great investment to pass on to your children as family heirlooms, loan against, or sell quickly for a good price.
+Certain rare models can cost as much as a million dollars, but there are plenty in the $5,000 to $10,000 range that can be a great investment to pass on to your children as family heirlooms, loan against or sell quickly for a good price.

 Another well known Swiss brand, Audemars Piguet has models with very good resale prices, just like Rolex Cosmograph Daytona Stainless Steel Watch 116520 Black Dial.
-Their prices range from a few thousands to tens of thousands of US dollars.
+Their prices range from a few thousand to tens of thousands of US dollars.

-Known for its fashion icon jewellery, this French brand creates classic watches for both genders.
+Known for its fashion icon jewelry, this French brand creates classic watches for both genders.
 While most fashion designer watches would be worth 20% less the day after the purchase, Cartier watches retain their value.
 Some of their limited editions or discontinued models can increase in value to the increasing demand.

 Are you looking to sell your watch at auctions online – you can get a free watch appraisal here from more than one auction house.
-Are you looking to buy there are many great watches here.
+Are you looking to buy there are many great watches here?

 Pre-owned vintage watches